*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

-When you think of Switzerland, do you imagine cows placidly grazing in grassy meadows, birds singing, fields of alpine wildflowers, curly-haired children toddling about, all set against a backdrop of snow-capped peaks?
+When you think of Switzerland, do you imagine cows placidly grazing in grassy meadows, birds singing, fields of alpine wildflowers, and curly-haired children toddling about?
+All set against a backdrop of snow-capped peaks?
 Yes?
 Am I right?
 So Switzerland has all of that, and more.
 Who knew we’d end up moving half way around the world to Europe, of all places, before playing our very first ever game of laser tag!

-- Keep both hands on the gun to make it fire.
-(I forgot this little nugget of information 1 minute into the game.)
+1. Keep both hands on the gun to make it fire.

-- Aim.
-(I know, “duh,” but I didn’t remember to aim until the second game.
-Let’s just say I didn’t end in first place.)
+I know, “duh,” but I didn’t remember to aim until the second game.
+Let’s just say I didn’t end in first place.